mskcc/losslessbam/README.md

 # losslessbam
-temp. repo for losslessbam creation workflow
+Temporary repo for losslessbam creation workflow

+# Important note
+To clone with the submodule use:

+`git clone --recurse-submodules git@github.com:mskcc/losslessbam.git`